I’m just going to say it. Whisky tastes better when drunk with the person who made it.

 Vitals: 86 Proof (43% ABV); $70

-We first released Double Wood in 1993, and over thirty years later, it‘s still an exceptional product.
-This single malt spent its first 12 years in American oak before finishing in beautiful sherry butts for an additional 9-12 months.
-I am looking for a sherry aroma here with a lot of spice.
-It has to be lively.
+“I am looking for a sherry aroma here with a lot of spice,” McKechnie explains.
+“It has to be lively.
 As we taste it, we should be able to peel off layers to reveal honey, citrus, and toffee.
-This profile is the cornerstone of our character, with spice and sherry layered on top.
+This profile is the cornerstone of our character, with spice and sherry layered on top.”

-The Balvenie Rum Cask Aged 14 Years
+The Balvenie Caribbean Cask Aged 14 Years

 Vitals: 86 Proof (43% ABV); $80

-We keep a small parcel of Caribbean rum here in Dufftown to make this Balvenie.
-Rum ages in bourbon barrels for about four months, and then we fill those casks with Balvenie for roughly another four.
-In contrast to the toffee, spice, and caramel notes in the Double Wood, the Rum Cask Finish imparts these velvety, juicy fruit flavors.
-There are beautiful ‘candy shop-style aromas.
-There is a different sweetness and spice between the rum and sherry cask finishes.
-They present themselves differently.
+“In contrast to the toffee, spice, and caramel notes in the Double Wood, the Caribbean Cask Finish imparts velvety, juicy fruit flavors.
+There are beautiful ‘candy shop-style aromas on the nose, and there is a different sweetness and spice between the rum and sherry cask finishes.
+They both have sweet elements but each whisky presents itself differently.”

 Balvenie Stories: A Revelation of Cask and Character Aged 19 Years